NorthIsMirror/psprint.github.io/_posts/2016-5-23-Plugins-Architecture.md

 title: Plugin's architecture
 ---

-Zsh plugins may look scary, as they seem to have some "architecture".
+Zsh plugins may look scary, as they seem to have some sophisticated "architecture".
 But in fact, plugins are really simple.

 What a plugin actually is, is that: